 Canada lynx reproductive cycle and litter size are said to vary according to the availability of prey available.
 A decline in the snowshoe hare population across the years will also trigger a decline in litter size and vice versa.

 The birth of kittens occurs from May – to July, after 2 – 3 of gestation.
-Kittens are allowed to leave the den at five weeks, and they begin to hunt from seven to nine months of age.
+Kittens can leave the den at five weeks and begin hunting from seven to nine months of age.

 They leave their mother at ten months to create space for the next batch of offspring.
 They reach full size at two years of age.
-Male offspring move far from their mother range to make their territory.
-While females stay close to their mother to remain in contact with her for life.
+Male offspring move far from their mother’s range to make their territory.
+While females stay close to their mothers to remain in contact with them for life.

-Males reach maturity at 2 – 3 years while females are sexually active at ten months but delay it another year.
+Males reach maturity at 2 – 3 years, while females are sexually active at 10 months but delay it another year.
 The lifespan of a wild Canada lynx is 16 years, while the lifespan of a Canada lynx in captivity can be as long as 27 years.

 Habitat

-The Canada lynx inhabit dense boreal forests, and its habitats coincide with that of the snowshoe hares.
+The Canada lynx inhabits dense boreal forests, and its habitats coincide with that of the snowshoe hares.

-The Canada lynx is known to roam 24 states in the northern United States, the Rocky Mountains in Mexico, to the coniferous forests in Canada and Alaska.
+The Canada lynx is known to roam 24 states in the northern United States, from the Rocky Mountains in Mexico to the coniferous forests in Canada and Alaska.

 In Canada, the lynx can be found in the southern Rocky Mountains, New England, the Great Lakes region, the Blue Mountains, and the Cascade Range.
 Canada lynxes avoid heavily logged areas, open areas, and agricultural lands despite good prey availability.